 What are Dentures?

-Indianapolis dentist Dr. Marckese-Braun offers options for replacing missing teeth using dentures, partials and implant dentures.
-Dentures are custom made artificial teeth used to replace missing teeth and some of the gum tissue.
+Indianapolis dentist Dr. Marckese offers options for replacing missing teeth using dentures, partials, and implant dentures.
+Dentures are custom-made artificial teeth used to replace missing teeth and some of the gum tissue.
 They are not permanent meaning you can remove them and put them back in when needed.
 Full dentures are used to replace a whole row of missing teeth.

 Dentures cost significantly less than dental implants up front, especially if you are replacing multiple missing teeth.
 But dentures will also need replaced, realigned, or rebased over time.
 This cost can add up depending on the wear and tear.
 Dental implants cost more but are a permanent solution.
 If cared for properly, they will last forever.

 Another thing to consider is dental insurance will typically cover between 15% and 50% of dentures depending on your dental plan.
-Since dental implants are considered a cosmetic procedure, dental insurance will not cover them leaving you to pay the full cost of dental implants.
+Since dental implants are considered a cosmetic procedure, dental insurance will not cover them leaving you to pay the full cost of dental implants in Indianapolis.
 You must check with your dental insurance provider to see if they cover a portion of the implant crown, bridge or denture.

 With dentures, you may need to apply a gooey adhesive every time you wear them to hold them in your mouth.
 With Dental implants, you won’t need to do this extra step because they are surgically implanted and can be treated like a normal tooth.

 Dentures will deliver about a 30-40% normal chewing function.
 Dental implants will deliver a 100% normal chewing function.
 The constant worry that your teeth may fall out while eating is not an issue with dental implants.
 Oftentimes, dentures may slip around or may not fit correctly leaving you with the worry of falling out.

 If you’re missing a tooth or multiple teeth, that void can cause bone loss and deterioration in your jawbone.
-Indianapolis dentist Dr. Marckese-Braun will recommend dental implants over dentures because they are the only option for missing teeth that stimulates the jaw bone which helps stimulate bone growth.
+Indianapolis dentist Dr. Marckese will recommend dental implants over dentures because they are the only option for missing teeth that stimulates the jaw bone which helps stimulate bone growth.
 This will prevent bone loss.